Myanmar: Military-militia conflict puts civilians at risk — report | DW | 28.06.2021

 The report added that new militias may try to "seek sources beyond the ad hoc community donations that have so far sustained them."

-The UN warned last week that 230,000 people have been displaced by fighting in Myanmar and require aid.
+The UN warned last week that 230,000 people have been displaced by fighting in Myanmar and are in need of aid.

 Relief operations were being hindered by armed clashes and violence, the UN said.